-Our ADSs may be delisted under the Holding Foreign Companies Accountable Act if the Public Company Accounting Oversight Board, or the PCAOB, is unable to inspect auditors who are located in China.
-The delisting of our ADSs, or the threat of their being delisted, may materially and adversely affect the value of your investment.
+The ADSs may be delisted from a U.S. exchange and prohibited from being traded over-the-counter in the United States under the HFCAA if the PCAOB determines in the future that it is unable to fully inspect or investigate our auditors who are located in China.
+The delisting and cease of trading of the ADSs, or the threat of their being delisted or prohibited from being traded, may materially and adversely affect the value of your investment.
 Additionally, the inability of the PCAOB to conduct inspections deprives our investors of the benefits of such inspections.

-The Holding Foreign Companies Accountable Act, or the HFCAA, was enacted on December 18, 2020.
-The HFCAA states if the SEC determines that we have filed audit reports issued by a registered public accounting firm that has not been subject to inspection by the PCAOB for three consecutive years beginning in 2021, the SEC shall prohibit our shares or ADSs from being traded on a national securities exchange or in the over-the-counter trading market in the United States.
+The HFCAA was enacted in December 2020 and was subsequently amended in December 2022.
+The HFCAA states if the SEC determines that we have filed audit reports issued by a registered public accounting firm that has not been subject to inspection by the PCAOB for two consecutive years beginning in 2021, the SEC shall prohibit our shares or ADSs from being traded on a national securities exchange or in the over-the-counter trading market in the United States.